PepeBigotes/improvedduckduino/README.md

 - Out of the box template and payloads (WIP).
 <h2>Installation</h2>

-You can install this tool easily with using the "git" package.
+You can install this tool easily using the "git" package.
 ```bash
 git clone https://github.com/PepeBigotes/improvedduckduino
 ```